akveo/blur-admin/docs/contents/articles/013-create-new-page/index.md

 Blur admin uses [Angular UI router](https://github.com/angular-ui/ui-router) for navigation.
 That means to create new page you need to basically configure `ui-router` state.

-We strongly recommend to follow pages structure in our application.
+We strongly recommend to follow pages structure in your application.
 If it doesn't fit your needs please create a GitHub issue and tell us why.
 We would be glad to discuss.

 Also we recommend to put pages to separate modules.